nashcalc/prototype/README.md

-    We have form input data being returned from Form being passed to Grid What we need to do is process it in Grid and save in array format with defined indexes (where they're coming from)
+    We have form input data being returned from Form being passed to Grid What we need to do is process it in Grid and save in array format with defined indexes (where they're coming from) Each Grid element needs to report its index

   **Future Features:**